outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

 layout: post
 title: Gentoo Installation
 ---
-> This is the procedures of Gentoo UEFI installation along with Windows 8.1 and Ubuntu 14.04.
+> Gentoo installation along with Windows 8.1 and Ubuntu 14.04 with UEFI booting.

-1. The official [handbook](https://wiki.gentoo.org/wiki/Handbook:AMD64) is important but really out of date.
+1. The official [handbook](https://wiki.gentoo.org/wiki/Handbook:AMD64) is important but some items really out of date.
+If possible, refer to the corresponding ArchWiki part which is pretty excellent and detailed.
-2. Download the `LiveDVD` as *livedvd-amd64-multilib-20140826.iso* instead of the so called `Minimal installation CD` as *install-amd64-minimal-20150319.iso*.
+2. Download the `LiveDVD` like *livedvd-amd64-multilib-20140826.iso* instead of the so called `Minimal installation CD` like *install-amd64-minimal-20150319.iso*.
     1. The minimal CD cannot generates UEFI bootable USB stick.
-    2. The LiveDVD support KDE desktop environment among others.
-Specially the internet connection setting is much easier during the installation.
+    2. The LiveDVD support KDE desktop environment.
+Specially Wifi internet connection setting is much easier during the installation.
+You can also surf the internet while installing.
 2. Use `Rufus` to create an UEFI USB stick.
 Similar tools are:
     1. UNetbootin;
     2. Universal USB Installer;